 Think of this as mouthfeel.
 Some coffees will have a more noticeable viscosity, while others will be more watery.
 The 5 cups need to show the same consistency in mouthfeel to get a high body quality score

 As with life in general, balance is everything.
 Coffee that creates a joyful equilibrium between acidity, aroma, flavor, and aftertaste will score higher in the coffee cupping process.
 If any of the traits seem overpowering or too feeble, the q-grader will take the score down a notch.

 Coffee contains sugars naturally.
 So it’s expected to sense a level of sweetness during cupping.
 However, this should not explode into something resembling a soda drink.
 A balanced level of sweetness can earn the coffee up to 2 points on the coffee quality score.

 This value refers to the uniformity of taste, from the first sip to the aftertaste.
 If the Q-graders notice any funny aromas or flavors, even the slightest hint, they will disqualify the cup from getting a clean cup score.

 Uniformity of the sample refers to the consistency of the flavor among the five tasting cups.
 If any of the cups have a noticeably different flavor, the cupping score will be lower.

 This is where the graders can show their personal consideration.
-The more the sample reflects the typical features based on its origin, the higher the score.
+The more the sample reflects the typical features based on its origin, the higher the coffee score.

 Defects (yes, again)

-As with green bean appraisal, the panelists can detract the points during cupping, too.
+As with green bean appraisal, the panelists can detract the points during coffee cupping, too.
 A defect in the cupping can either be a taint or a fault.
 Every tainted cup will set the score back by 2 points, while a faulty one will set the score back by 4 points.